Verses Composed Upon Reading A Review From TripAdvisor

 Did recently impose a fee

-On those who traveled far from home
+On those who travel far from home

 To visit Kubla’s pleasure dome